Morphine Addiction: Symptoms, Causes, Effects, And Treatment Strategies

 The physical effects of morphine addiction are respiratory depression, constipation, hormonal imbalance, dental problems, withdrawal symptoms, skin infection, and cardiovascular disturbance.

-- Cardiovascular Disturbance: Morphine causes lowered blood pressure and heart rate, which is dangerous, particularly for those with pre existing heart conditions.
+- Cardiovascular Disturbance: Morphine causes lowered blood pressure and heart rate, which is dangerous, particularly for those with pre-existing heart conditions.

 - Dental Problems: Morphine reduces the production of saliva, leading to dry mouth, which increases the risk of tooth decay and gum disease.